Lands of the Bohemian Crown (1867–1918): Young Czech and Czech Progressive Party era (1891–1914)

+World War I

 In the first months of World War I, the response of the Czech soldiers and civilians to the war and mobilisation were highly enthusiastic; however later it turned into apathy.

 The cause of Czech self-government was greatly advanced by the war, during which, in 1917, the Manifesto of Czech writers, signed by over two hundred leading Czechs, was published.
 This favoured the concept of Czech autonomy.